sajjadh47/animated-headline-visual-composer/README.md

 Go to Plugins > Add New.

-1. Type in the name "Animated Headline - VC" in Search Plugins box
+1. Type in the name "Animated Headline - Visual Composer (WPBakery Page Builder)" in Search Plugins box
-2. Find the "Animated Headline - Visual Composer" Plugin to install.
+2. Find the "Animated Headline - Visual Composer (WPBakery Page Builder)" Plugin to install.
 3. Click Install Now to begin the plugin installation.
 4. The resulting installation screen will list the installation as successful or note any problems during the install.
 If successful, click Activate Plugin to activate it, or Return to Plugin Installer for further actions.